augustss/verse-semantics/Book/docs/12_types.md

 ProcessValue(MyInt)  # Works, but loses type information
 ```

 The `void` type occupies the opposite position - it's the empty type with no values.
-Functions with `void` return type don't produce a value (though in Verse, they actually return `false` for consistency).
+Functions with `void` return type don't produce a value (though they actually return `false` for consistency).
 The `void` type is useful for marking functions that exist for their side effects:

 ```verse
 LogEvent(Event:string):void =